slemire/slemire.github.io/_posts/2020-06-01-htb-writeup-poo.md

 ## .DS_Store enumeration

+After trying a couple of wordlists I found a .ds_store file.
 The `.ds_store` files left in the directories can help us determine the directory structure of the website such as finding a few hidden directories that we couldn't find with the gobuster wordlists.

 Tool used: [https://github.com/lijiejie/ds_store_exp](https://github.com/lijiejie/ds_store_exp)